 Yahoo! invests excess cash predominantly in debt instruments that are highly liquid, of high-quality investment grade, and predominantly have maturities of less than one year with the intent to make such funds readily available for operating purposes.
-At March 31, 2000, the Company had cash and cash equivalents and investments in marketable debt securities totaling \$1.2 billion compared to \$961.1 million at December 31, 1999.
+As of September 30, 2000, the Company had cash and cash equivalents and investments in marketable debt securities totaling \$1.6 billion compared to \$1.0 billion as of December 31, 1999.